-For cancelled SBA loans, PRDOH must notify SBA that the applicant has agreed to not take any actions to reinstate the cancelled loan or draw any additional undisbursed loan amount.
-Cancelled loans are loans (or portions of loans) that were initially accepted, but for a variety of reasons, 11 all or portion of the loan amount was not disbursed and is no longer available to the applicant.
-Cancelled SBA loans may be excluded from the calculation of DOB, if it can be documented that the undisbursed portion of an accepted loan is cancelled and no longer available to the applicant.
-To document that an SBA loan is cancelled, the applicant must provide either: written communication from the lender confirming the loan is cancelled and no longer available to the applicant; or a legally binding agreement between PRDOH and the applicant that indicates the period of availability of the loan has passed and the applicant agrees not to take actions to reinstate the loan or draw any additional undisbursed loan amounts.
+For canceled SBA loans, PRDOH must notify SBA that the applicant has agreed not to take any actions to reinstate the canceled loan or draw any additional undisbursed loan amount.
+Cancelled loans are loans (or portions of loans) that were initially accepted, but for a variety of reasons, all or a portion of the loan amount was not disbursed and is no longer available to the applicant.
+Cancelled SBA loans may be excluded from the calculation of DOB, if it can be documented that the undisbursed portion of an accepted loan is canceled and no longer available to the applicant.
+To document that an SBA loan is canceled, the applicant must provide either: written communication from the lender confirming the loan is canceled and no longer available to the applicant; or a legally binding agreement between PRDOH and the applicant that indicates the period of availability of the loan has passed and the applicant agrees not to take actions to reinstate the loan or draw any additional undisbursed loan amounts.